pistacchio/Dedalus/README.md

 ## Writing your story

-You write Dedalus stories withing a hidden `div` with custom tags and optionally some Javascript.
+You write Dedalus stories within a hidden `div` with custom tags and optionally some Javascript.
 You should start from the empty story found in `html/story` to make sure that all the needed tags are in place, even when empty and unused.

 <a name="firstThingsFirst"></a>